LORD-MicroStrain/mip_sdk/README.md

 Communications Interfaces
 -------------------------

+Two connection types are provided with the MIP SDK to make it easy to run the examples on both Windows and Linux systems.

 ### Serial Port

 A basic serial port interface is provided in C and C++ for Linux and Windows.
 These can be modified for other platforms by the user.
+The serial port connection will be used in most cases, when the MIP device is connected via a serial or USB cable (the USB connection acts like a virtual serial port).

 Enable it in the CMake configuration with `-DWITH_SERIAL=1`.

 ### TCP Client

-A TCP client connection is provided with the MIP SDK.
-This allows remote development over a network cable and makes it possible to insert other software into the communications path for debugging.
+The TCP client connection allows you to connect to a MIP device remotely.
+The MIP device must be connected via the normal serial or USB cable to a commputer system running a TCP server which forwards data between the serial port and TCP clients.

 Enable it in the CMake configuration with `-DWITH_TCP=1`.